onemtc/ContainerDevOpsLab/lab/LabPart1.md

 4. From `Azure subscription`, select the dropdown next to `Authorize` and select `Advanced options`
 5. In the 'Add an Azure Resource Manager service connection' window, optionally limit the scope to your resource group, then select `OK` from the window to create a service connection
 9. Select `Azure Container Registry` using the dropdown.
 Choose the Azure Container Registry that was created during the setup exercise.
-10. From `Docker Compose File`, select `...` and search for the file 'docker-compose.ci.build.yml'
+10. From `Docker Compose File`, select `...` and select the file 'code/docker-compose.ci.build.yml'
 11. Scroll down to `Action` and select 'Run service images' from the dropdown
 12. Uncheck `Run in Background`
-13. Scroll down to the `Output Variables` section and set `Reference name` to 'Task1'
 14. From the top menu, select the dropdown for `Save & queue` and choose `Save` using the default values

 ### Task 3 - create Build services